mahcr/angular-starter-webpack/README.md

 | Ng-UI 2                   | in progress          |      |
 | Router                    | in progress          |      |
 | Ngrx / MobX               | in progress          |      |

+AOT: @ngtools does not support R.C3 yet - temporally run a local build from @ngtools project

 ## Get Started
 * nvm install 6.9.1